jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (d) the Ministry for Primary Industries:
   (e) the New Zealand Police:
   (f) the Registrar of Companies:
-  (g) WorkSafe New Zealand and any agency designated under section 28B of the Health and Safety in Employment Act 1992:
+  (g) WorkSafe New Zealand and any agency designated under section 191 of the Health and Safety at Work Act 2015:
   (h) any other department of State, person, or organisation defined in regulations as a regulatory agency for the purposes of this section.

 ### 234 Circumstances in which officers, directors, or agents of company liable for minimum wages and holiday pay